Construction Projects

 These projects are designed and built with coordination of the Maine Department of Transportation and the City of Auburn and includes Federal funds.

 • Hotel Road Reconstruction - Lewiston Junction Road to East Hardscrabble Road.
 Project includes full-depth reconstruction of the existing roadway.
 This section of Hotel Road will include widened shoulders to match the rest of the Hotel Road corridor.
 Detour using Kittyhawk Avenue will continue during working hours.
-Gendron is scheduled to pave 8/22/24.
+Project is substantially complete.

 MDOT Projects